FBruzzesi/fbruzzesi.github.io/docs/about.md

 # 👋 Hi there, I'm Francesco

-## ❗Disclaimer
+!!! warning "Disclaimer"

     All the opinions on this blog are solely my own and do not represent the view of my employers, current nor previous.

 ## 🦸‍♂️ Who am I?